2.1 For which clients do Science Shops work?

 2.6 How do we deal with liability for our products or services?

 You can add a disclaimer to your products, stating "this research has been done with care - however, the authors and the publisher do not accept any liability for the use of the research results or any errors contained in them".
 Of course, there are many variants of such a disclaimer; if you are part of a larger organisation there may be a general policy or a legal department that can help you.

 2.7 How much do we charge our client/partners?

 In general, science shops try to make their services available without financial threshold.
 This means that you can assess on a case by case basis if the client can come up with some of the cost (or can get subsidies for the research).
 The Science Shops of Utrecht University use a flow diagram to calculate project costs and the costs for the client.
 More information about the budget calculation model of Science Shop Utrecht can be found here.

 2.8 Do we make a contract?

-Many science shops make a contract, but not all.
+Many Science Shops make a contract, but not all.
 A contract is a good way to make sure that you fully understand each other, even if there is no money exchange involved.
-It can be signed with all involved (student, research group, client and science shop) or separately (examples of contract will be available soon).
+It can be signed with all involved (student, research group, client and science shop) or separately.
 Make sure that it is clear whether the contract says that you will do your best or that it says that you will deliver something.
 Usually, you can never guarantee things.
-Students can stop during the research, research findings may be more difficult to get than you thought, etc..
+Students can stop during the research, research findings may be more difficult to get than you thought, etc.

 In the Interacts project, NGOs mentioned "Access to free or affordable research" as very important.
 Some bigger NGOs might be able to pay for some of the costs of the services, but it is important that the costs are affordable, since NGOs have scarce resources.
 Also important is the "Access to impartial and independent research":